BSc Nursing Practice (CPD) / Course details

 Overview

-Welcome to your dissertation Course Unit.
-This unit builds on knowledge and clinical experience you have acquired so far, to enable you to complete an in-depth exploration of a topic of your choice.
+This unit builds on your knowledge and practice experience that you have acquired so far in your career and will enable you to complete an in-depth exploration of a topic of your choice.

-Comprising predominantly of independent study time supported by individual supervision, the dissertation unit facilitates you to manage your own learning.
-The resulting dissertation implies that if given the opportunity, you could competently deploy the chosen recommendations, research or change management techniques to complete a research or change project, with little supervision.
+The dissertation unit promotes self-regulated learning, students taking an active role in managing their own learning.
+On successful completion of the dissertation this implies that if given the opportunity, you could competently deploy the chosen recommendations, research or change management techniques to complete a research or change project, with little supervision.

 This course unit guide will provide you with an overview of what is expected for the completion of an undergraduate dissertation.
 It can also be used as a guide during the preparatory stages.

-The research dissertation constitutes the equivalent of 40 credit points at level 6.
+The research dissertation constitutes the equivalent of 40 credits at FHEQ level 6.

 Guidelines for each format are included in this course unit guide.

-At the beginning of your dissertation studies you will be allocated a supervisor.
-The roles and responsibilities of the supervisor, and yourself as a dissertation student are described in this course unit guide.
+At the beginning of your dissertation studies, you will be allocated a supervisor.
+The roles and responsibilities of the supervisor, and your engagement in the process as a student are described in this course unit guide.

 Aims